Basis-Theory/basistheory-integration-guides/collections/guides/encrypt_us_bank_accounts/index.md

 <span class="base-alert success">
   <span>
-    This guide will quickly enable you to be compliant with new Nacha Encryption rules.
+    This guide will quickly enable you to be compliant with new Nacha encryption rules.
   </span>
 </span>